Skills fixing-accessibility

 Best Practices

-• Use native HTML elements before adding ARIA attributes
+• Prefer native HTML elements before adding ARIA roles or custom keyboard behavior.

 Avoid

-• Do not add aria attributes when native semantics already solve the problem
+• Do not add ARIA when native HTML already provides the required semantics.

-• Do not remove focus outlines without providing a visible replacement
+• Do not remove focus outlines without a clear visible replacement.

 Frequently Asked Questions